 - This is a really great outline, Matteo!
 I really appreciate all the research you’ve done developing your thesis statement.

 - Thanks for keeping your phones away during class, everyone.
 Today’s lesson had some really important information and it’s great that you all paid close attention.

 - Awesome job on today’s poetry presentation, Dylan!
 Thanks for teaching us all about modern sonnets.

 Your school’s teachers might find it helpful to include examples of behavior-specific praise statements around the classroom.
 For example, teachers could post sticky notes on the board with lesson-specific praise stems.
 Or they could set a goal of using a certain number of praise statements each day, and monitor those statements to ensure students are receiving an equitable amount of positive attention on a weekly basis.
-User-friendly apps like Panorama for Positive Behavior can help teachers set goals for delivering behavior-specific praise, track their progress, and visualize its impact on student behavior.

 It’s also helpful—especially for younger students—to have reminders of positive behaviors in the classroom.
 For example, a sign that says “Thank you for raising your hand to speak!” continues to set the expectation for a behavior that is valued by the school and community.